graphviz-perl/GraphViz2-DBI/README.md

     This option specifies the GraphViz2 object to use.
 This allows you to configure it as desired.

-    The default is GraphViz2 -> new.
+    The default is GraphViz2->new.
 The default attributes are the same as in the synopsis, above, except for the graph label of course.

     This key is optional.